The Strategerist podcast highlights compassion and optimism through conversation with newsmakers, leaders, and people working to change the world.

 Episode 09: Connie Duckworth

-In 2004, former Goldman Sachs executive Connie Duckworth founded ARZU Studio Hope, an organization empowering women in Afghanistan by providing them jobs, education, and healthcare.
-We chatted with Connie about her organization, the women of Afghanistan, and her remarkable 20-year business career.
+In 2004, the former Goldman Sachs exec founded ARZU Studio Hope, an organization empowering women in Afghanistan by providing jobs, education, and healthcare.

 March 1, 2019